Skip to main content

 }

-The query becomes: “Find a user where username is ‘admin’ AND password is Not Equal to empty string.”
-Since the admin has a password, this evaluates to true, and we bypass authentication.
+The query becomes “find a user where username is ‘admin’ and password is not equal to empty string.”
+The admin has a password, the predicate is true, and you’re logged in as admin.

 {